CreateJS/sandbox/BitmapText/README.md

 - Requires EaselJS 0.6

 All code is copyright 2013 gskinner.com, inc. and is free to use, copy, and modify under the MIT license.
+All art & graphics are copyright 2013 gskinner.com, inc. and cannot be used without permission.

 Check out the [CreateJS Blog](http://blog.createjs.com) for updates.